 }

 Per ACME, the requesting Service Provider shall sign this request with the ACME account private key.
-The public key shall be passed in the JavaScript Object Notation (JSON) Web Key (“jwk” header parameter) [Ref 15] as a JSON Web Key (JWK) [Ref 16].
+The public key shall be passed in the JavaScript Object Notation (JSON) Web Key (“jwk” header parameter) defined in RFC 7515 [Ref 15] as a JSON Web Key (JWK) defined in RFC 7517 [Ref 16].
 An example JWK is as follows:

 {